vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/defined-entities/webhook-behaviors.md

 # WebHook Behaviors

-WebHook behaviors provide webHook functionality in the context of Cloud Director.
+WebHook behaviors provide webHook functionality in the context of VMware Cloud Director.
 In short, upon invocation a webHook behavior a POST request is sent to a webHook server.
 After receiving the server's response, the behavior invocation task is updated accordingly.
 The payload sent to the webHook server is configurable.

 ## Prerequisites

 A webHook server must be set-up to process requests from webHook behavior invocations before creating any webHook behaviors.
-The webHook server must support HTTPs and its SSL certificate must be trusted in the organization of the user invoking the webHook behavior in order for the connection to be successful ([how to trust a certificate in Cloud Director](https://docs.vmware.com/en/VMware-Cloud-Director/10.4/VMware-Cloud-Director-Service-Provider-Admin-Portal-Guide/GUID-80B4CB1C-9353-4EB9-8557-4F6705949D0F.html)).
+The webHook server must support HTTPs and its SSL certificate must be trusted in the organization of the user invoking the webHook behavior in order for the connection to be successful ([how to trust a certificate in VMware Cloud Director](https://docs.vmware.com/en/VMware-Cloud-Director/10.4/VMware-Cloud-Director-Service-Provider-Admin-Portal-Guide/GUID-80B4CB1C-9353-4EB9-8557-4F6705949D0F.html)).

 For testing purposes you can use [webhooks.site](https://webhook.site/).
 It provides a random URL which canbe used as a webHook server URL.
 The response sent back from webhooks.site to each request can be customized.